area where the Pentagon would be located, in 1878

 Virginia and Maryland negotiated a deal in 1877.
 Under the Black-Jenkins arbitration award, Virginia was given control of the shoreline down to the low-water mark.
 However, Federal courts ruled that the arbitration between the two states did not affect the District of Columbia, and the District controlled the shoreline to the high-water mark.3

-When the Pentagon was constructed in 1941, more sediments were excavated frm the river bottom.
-The site of the Pentagon was raised eight feet, ensuring it would not flood.
+When the Pentagon was constructed in 1941, more sediments were excavated from the river bottom.
+The site of the Pentagon was raised a minimum of eight feet, ensuring it would not flood.
 As a result, there is no flood wall lining the shoreline to protect the Pentagon.

 Congress passed a law in 1945 to clarify that the National Airport was located within Virginia.
 The law defined the high-water mark, as it existed in 1945, as the boundary line north of Alexandria.